-- 1. To study mechanical properties - 2.
-To perform tensile test.
+- 1. To study mechanical properties

+- 2. To perform tensile test.

-3. To study compression test.
+- 3. To study compression test.

-4. To Perform Torsion test.
+- 4. To Perform Torsion test.

-5. To Perform Fatigue test.
+- 5. To Perform Fatigue test.

-6. To Perform Impact test.
+- 6. To Perform Impact test.

-7. To Perform Brinell hardness test.
+- 7. To Perform Brinell hardness test.

-8. To Perform Rockwell hardness test.
+- 8. To Perform Rockwell hardness test.

-9. To Perform Deflection of Beam.
+- 9. To Perform Deflection of Beam.

-10. To perform wheel and differential axle test.

-Lecture:

-1) Two lectures in a week.

-Tutorial:

-1) Two hours tutorial for each sub group (once in a week).

-Lab

-1) Two hours Lab for each sub group (once in a week).
+- 10. To study various type of strain gauge.

+Lecture/tutorial times

+(Give lecture times in the format below)

+Example: Time table un nder progress

 Attendance Requirements

-The University norms states that it is the responsibility of students to att tutorials, seminars and practical work as stipulated in the course o attendance requirement as per university norms is compulsory for b semester examinations. utline.
-Minimum
+The University norms states that it is the responsibility of students to attend all lectures, tutorials, seminars and practical work as stipulated in the course outline.
+Minimum attendance requirement as per university norms is compulsory for being eligible for semester examinations.

 Details of referencing system to be used in written work

 Text books

-Strength of Materials -ME0325, Semester: 3 rd , 2020) Page 7 of 11